MingjieWang0606/LCYE-attack_reid/README.md

 # Look-Closer-to-Your-Enemy-Learning-to-Attack-via-Teacher-student-Mimicking

 Deep neural networks have significantly advanced person re-identification (ReID) applications in the realm of the industrial internet, yet they remain vulnerable.
 Thus, it is crucial to study the robustness of ReID systems, as there are risks of adversaries using these vulnerabilities to compromise industrial surveillance systems.
 Current adversarial methods focus on generating attack samples using misclassification feedback from victim models (VMs), neglecting VM's cognitive processes.
 We seek to address this by producing authentic ReID attack instances through VM cognition decryption.
-This approach boasts advantages like better transference to open set ReID tests, easier VM misdirection, and enhanced creation of realistic, and undetectable assault images.
+This approach boasts advantages like better transferability to open-set ReID tests, easier VM misdirection, and enhanced creation of realistic and undetectable assault images.
 However, the task of deciphering the cognitive mechanism in VM is widely considered to be a formidable challenge.
 In this paper, we propose a novel inconspicuous and controllable ReID attack baseline, LCYE (\textit{\textbf{L}ook \textbf{C}loser to \textbf{Y}our \textbf{E}nemy}), to generate adversarial query images.
 Specifically, LCYE first distills VM's knowledge via teacher-student memory mimicking the proxy task.
 This knowledge prior serves as an unambiguous cryptographic token, encapsulating elements deemed indispensable and plausible by the VM, with the intent of facilitating precise adversarial misdirection.
 Further, benefiting from the multiple opposing task framework of LCYE, we further investigate the interpretability and generalization of ReID models from the view of the adversarial attack, including cross-domain adaption, cross-model consensus, and online learning process.
 Extensive experiments on four ReID benchmarks show that our method outperforms other state-of-the-art attackers with a large margin in white-box, black-box, and target attacks.

 # Prerequisites